James Paget University Hospital has CQC concerns lifted

 The hospital had received three care warnings in less than a year.

 In September 2011 inspectors found problems with patient nutrition.
-In November CQC also found failings with staff monitoring new systems and in April with the preparation of patient care plans.'Difficult time'
+In November CQC also found failings with staff monitoring new systems and in April with the preparation of patient care plans.

 The CQC report states: "People's personal records, including medical records were accurate and fit for purpose.